“ Revolutions come and go

 One map trimmed within the lower margin of the map, but without injuring of the subject itself, 5 maps trimmed on or with loss of upper or lower borderline resp., 1 map each trimmed within the white platemark at loss of miles indicator and numbering resp.
 Otherwise only isolated small backed margin tears and two not disturbing tear offs.

 The deep coloring of all the quality of its age

-as extremely rare only by which the cartouches, as frequently with contemporarily colored old atlases up to the legendary Atlas of the Great Elector, left in black and white.
+as extremely rare only with the cartouches, as frequently with contemporarily colored old atlases up to the legendary Atlas of the Great Elector, left in black and white.
 Occurring copies usually black and white only, at most colored in outline.
 Uncolored only then also the copy of the spectacular 1991 exhibition, see above.

 the decisive milestone on the road to modern Russia :

 Russia’s 1st general map – 1991 traded here into South German group

 IMAGO MUNDI XLIII, 1991, page 110 / Unusual Items that have come up for Sale, the offer here